HardyScheel/dockerized-nodejs-rest-api-template/README.md

 ## Build your app with Docker

-Now we are build the Docker image.
+Now we build the Docker image.
 In your directory where your `Dockerfile` is, run the following command to build and then import the Docker image.

-- The `-t` flag lets you tag your image with a custom name to find it later easier with `docker images` command.
+- The `-t` flag lets you tag your image with a custom name to find it later easier with the `docker images` command.

 ~~~
 $ docker build -t <your name here>/dockerized-rest-api-example .
 ~~~

-Check if your newly build image is now listed by Docker:
+Check if your newly built image is now listed by Docker:

 ~~~
 $ docker images